 These changes are likely to compound with existing federal cuts.
 Last October, UCSB’s CalFresh outreach program, which helps students apply to CalFresh, faced a 60% budget cut for 2026.
 According to the University’s Basic Needs department, 48% of undergraduate students experience food insecurity.

-Regarding law enforcement cuts, the Santa Barbara County Sheriff’s Office is proposing eliminating 30 positions within the Isla Vista Foot Patrol, custodian services and other areas, which amounts to $5,044,794 of savings.
-The anticipated impact of these cuts would be “diminished patrol coverage in Isla Vista and increased response times in South County patrol areas,” according to the proposed balancing measures.
+Regarding law enforcement cuts, the Santa Barbara County Sheriff’s Office (SBSO) is proposing to eliminate 30 positions, which would amount to a $5,044,794 budget reduction.
+Within the Isla Vista Foot Patrol (IVFP), the SBSO is recommending cutting 12 positions, although 11 of them are currently vacant.
+The IVFP positions amount to roughly $2.6 million.
+According to the proposed balancing measures, the anticipated impact of these cuts would be “diminished patrol coverage in Isla Vista and increased response times in South County patrol areas.”

 The Board will adopt the official budget in June.
 Budget workshops are open to the public, with the final one taking place on April 17 at 9 a.m. at the County Administration Building as well as on livestream.